 Dimming of resolved lines

 As Merge resolves the changes between the two modified files into the common ancestor, the resolved lines are dimmed to indicate that they have been finished with.
 When the three-way merge is complete, only lines within conflicting changes will retain their original colours.
-The amount of dimming applied to resolved lines is controlled by the Dimming option on the Fonts and Colours options page.
+The amount of dimming applied to resolved lines is controlled by the [Dim resolved text by] option on the Fonts and Colours options page.

 After performing an automatic merge, you should manually resolve any conflicting changes that were flagged.
 You should also check that the changes that have been made automatically to the common ancestor are valid.
 Finally, you may need to adjust the indentation of some of the merged changes.